 Didn’t work?
 No LED light flashes?
 Go to Step 2.

-Step 2: Update your phone OS to the latest version.
+Step 2: Update your phone to the latest OS

 Still didn’t work after updating your phone to the latest OS?
 Go to the next step.

-Pinch the base of the rubber connecting the power button of your BeatsX to the charger port, and then stroked it from charger port to the power button.
+Pinch the base of the rubber connecting the power button of your BeatsX to the charger port, and then stroke it from the charger port to the power button.

 I came across this technique from an iFixit thread, many users said it worked but not for me.

 You can contact Apple Customer Service at 1-800-676-2775.
-More often than not, the support team will assign a technical guy/girl to assist you virtually on the phone.
+More often than not, the support team will assign a technical person to assist you virtually on the phone.

-For me, the techniques shared by Apple tech geek is nothing new, but they ended up with helping me book an onsite reservation with Genius Bar, which I appreciated.
+For me, the techniques shared by Apple tech geek are nothing new, but they ended up helping me book an onsite reservation with Genius Bar, which I appreciated.

-Step 5: Get an onsite reservation with Genius Bar.
+Step 5: Get an onsite reservation with the Genius Bar

 You can do this through phone, live chat, or email.
-More info here: https://www.apple.com/retail/geniusbar/
+More info can be found here.

 This is very likely your last option.
 Listen to what the “genius” has to say about your device.
 Whether it does have a defect, whether it has to be sent back to the factory for repair, listen and take his/her advice.

-For me, I ended up with letting the guy take my device and once I filled a form with my address info, I left the Genius Bar.
+For me, I ended up letting the guy take my device and once I filled out a form with my address info, I left the Genius Bar.